ruben-wilson/CV/README.md

 Ruben Wilson

-I am a twenty-year-old junior developer who is highly enthusiastic and driven.
+I am a junior developer who is highly enthusiastic and driven.
 After sustaining an injury in the Royal Marine's commando training, I was left with a fractured shoulder socket requiring at least a year's recovery.
 This left me with the time to fall back in love with coding.

 I've always liked to break down the chaos of life into a logic which I can use to achieve goals and make sense of the complexities that make up the world around us.
 I believe this is why coding gives me so much pleasure.